langurmonkey/gaiasky/README.md

 ##  4. Gaia Sky VR

-Gaia Sky supports rendering to a VR headset using SteamVR and the OpenVR API.
-This mode is currently in **alpha** stage, meaning that it is incomplete and may break for some configurations.
+Gaia Sky supports rendering to a VR headset using the OpenXR API.
+This mode is currently in **beta** stage, meaning that it works rather well, but you may encounter hiccups here and there.

 Run Gaia Sky in VR using the `-vr` flag from the CLI, or, on Windows, run the `gaiaskyvr.exe` file.